Circus & Dance

-The Summer Circus & Dance Creation Lab is a two-week program that culminates in a performance.
-Students will choose their technique classes in dance and circus arts such as contemporary dance, jazz, hip-hop, aerial silks, trapeze, lyra, juggling, and acrobatics.
+Circus & Dance Creation Lab Summer Intensive is a three-week program that culminates in a performance.
+Students will take technique classes in dance and circus arts such as contemporary dance, jazz, hip-hop, aerial silks, trapeze, lyra, juggling, and acrobatics.

 Sample Daily Schedule

 9am - 10am: Warm-up

 1pm - 2pm: Lunch (bring your lunch or can purchase from the cafe next door)

 2pm - 5pm: Classes